ZealinBee/ZealinBee/README.md

 - [Portfolio][project1]: My portfolio.
 - [Monthly Allowance Calculator][project5]: Allowance calculator with complex functions, worked with my backend friend and made it fullstack.
-- [Chinese Simplified][project2]: A Chinese learning website with lessons, vocabularies and grammar topics.
+- [Country Information With React][project2]: A website that shows all the countries of the world, with lotta details and search/filter functionalities.
 - [Delta Downfall][project3]: An artist portfolio I made for my [friend][delta]
 - [Clock & Pomodoro][project4]: A simple clock with a customizable Pomodoro timer